shortstheory/underwater-dtn/2do.md

 pending:
+* check if you can replace the datagramMap with a queue or other DS
+* try deleting datagra-ms immediately - not much point

 * improve the RFC, make it more neutral and stick with RFC style guide
 * datagramMap can be avoided entirely if we use the same msgID for reTx-ing messages
 * check for amount of coupling in DtnLink/Storage and remove the useless methods